stibbons1990/hex/docs/blog/posts/2024-12-03-starting-a-blog-with-mkdocs-material-on-github-pages.md

    back to **Deploy from a branch** and make sure the selected branch is **gh-pages** (and the forder is **/ (root)**).
 1. Click on **Commit changes...**, then **Commit changes**.

+!!! tip
+    It would have been enough to simply create the `.github/workflows/ci.yml` file and the "Build and deployment" settings under "Source" as they were, so long as the selected branch is **gh-pages** (and the forder is **/ (root)**).

 After this commit the workflow will start and, understandably, fail with `Error: Config file 'mkdocs.yml' does not exist.` because the